lucaspetter/timer/README.md

 ## Requirements

-Timer works on Mac OS X 10.5 Leopard through 10.10 Yosemite.
+Timer works on Mac OS X 10.5 Leopard through macOS 10.12 Sierra.

-Mac OS X 10.8 Mountain Lion or later is required for notification messages to be displayed.
+OS X 10.8 Mountain Lion or later is required for notification messages to be displayed.

 ## Known issues
 - With the "Raise system volume" setting enabled, the volume will only be raised if the current volume is less than 75%; levels higher than 75% aren't raised further.